salt-die/rects/README.md

     +------------+
 ```

-This is done by dividing the area into a series of mutually exclusive horizontal bands:
+One method is to divide the area into a series of mutually exclusive horizontal bands:
 ```
     +------------+   +--------+
     |            |   |        |